How to check website loading time

 - Page load time: Represents the time taken to completely display the content of a specific page

-- Response Time: Represents the amount of time taken to fully receive the first response from the server
+- Response Time: Represents the time taken to fully receive the first response from the server

 - DOM processing Time: Represents the time required to parse the HTML into a DOM and retrieve or execute scripts

-To test the loading time of a website across a range of devices and browsers, teams need a reliable tool.
-A tool that instantly generates a detailed report that provides actionable insights with respect to key metrics like TTFB, Response time, Page load time, etc.
+To test the loading time of a website across multiple devices and browsers, QA teams need a reliable tool.
+It should instantly generate a detailed report that provides actionable insights with respect to key metrics like TTFB, Response time, Page load time, etc.